 *Please note that this post contains affiliate links.
 If you make a purchase after clicking my links below, I will receive a small commission (at no additional cost to you).

-- White Porcelain Plates – Williams Sonoma and these plates have a similar look.
+- White Porcelain Plates – exact from Williams Sonoma and these plates have a similar look.

 - Small wreaths – Ballard Designs, similar boxwood wreaths in several sizes.